sguox002/leetcode/leetcode-all.md

 ->>

 ## hashset, hashmap
+<<-379	Design Phone Directory    		47.4%	Medium
+assign, recycle, check if number hashmap using used and unused.
+->>

+<<-381	Insert Delete GetRandom O(1) - Duplicates allowed    		34.6%	Hard
+using vector + hashmap value vs index. delete just swap to back and pop_back.
+->>
+<<-380	Insert Delete GetRandom O(1)    		48.2%	Medium
+no duplicates
+->>

+<<-432	All O(1) Data Structure    		32.9%	Hard
+inc(key): insert key with 1 or add existing key by 1 dec(key): if key val=1, remove it, otherwise decrease it by 1, does not exist nothing GetMaxKey()
+GetMinKey()
+inc/dec using hashmap in O(1)
+GetMax and GetMin. in O(1):
+we can create a hashmap: value vs list of keys (linked list) to get O(1) for linked-list we needs use hashmap iterator. this creates a 2d matrix similar structure.
+->>

 <<-454	4Sum II    		53.8%	Medium
 give 4 arrays and find A[i]+B[j]+C[k]+D[l]=0
 first do A+B and then C+D, then do A+B vs C+D using hashmap two sum.